Grey literature: Definitions

-Due to the rapid increase web publishing and access to documents, the focus of grey literature has shifted to quality, intellectual property, curation, and accessibility.
+Due to the rapid growth of web publishing and expanded access to documents, the focus of grey literature research has shifted to quality, intellectual property, curation and accessibility.

 Publication types

 The term grey literature acts as a collective noun to refer to a large number of publications types produced by organizations for various reasons.
-These include: research and project reports, annual or activity reports, theses, conference proceedings, preprints, working papers, newsletters, technical reports, recommendations and technical standards, patents, technical notes, data and statistics, presentations, field notes, laboratory research books, academic courseware, lecture notes, evaluations, and many more.
+These include research and project reports, annual or activity reports, theses, conference proceedings, preprints, working papers, newsletters, technical reports, recommendations and technical standards, patents, technical notes, data and statistics, presentations, field notes, laboratory research books, academic courseware, lecture notes, evaluations, and many more.
 The international network GreyNet maintains an online listing of document types.

 Organizations produce grey literature as a means of encapsulating, storing and sharing information for their own use, and for wider distribution.
 This can take the form of a record of data and information on a site or project (archaeological records, survey data, working papers); sharing information on how and why things occurred (technical reports and specifications, briefings, evaluations, project reports); describing and advocating for changes to public policy, practice or legislation (white papers, discussion papers, submissions); meeting statutory or other requirements for information sharing or management (annual reports, consultation documents); and many other reasons.

 Organizations are often looking to create the required output, sharing it with relevant parties quickly and easily, without the delays and restrictions of academic journal and book publishing.
 Often there is little incentive or justification for organizations or individuals to publish in academic journals and books, and often no need to charge for access to organizational outputs.
 Indeed, some information organizations may be required to make certain information and documents public.
 On the other hand, grey literature is not necessarily always free, with some resources, such as market reports, selling for thousands of dollars.
 However, this is the exception and on the whole grey literature, while costly to produce, is usually made available for free.

-While production and research quality may be extremely high (with organizational reputation vested in the end product), the producing body, not being a formal publisher, generally lacks the channels for extensive distribution and bibliographic control.
+While research and production quality may be extremely high (with organizational reputation vested in the end product), the producing body, not being a formal publisher, generally lacks the channels for extensive distribution and bibliographic control.

 Information and research professionals generally draw a distinction between ephemera and grey literature.
 However, there are certain overlaps between the two media and they undoubtedly share common frustrations such as bibliographic control issues.
-Unique written documents such as manuscripts and archives, and personal communications, are not usually considered to fall under the heading of grey literature, although they again share some of the same problems of control and access.
+Unique written documents such as manuscripts, archives and personal communications are not usually considered to fall under the heading of grey literature, although they again share some of the same problems of control and access.